 What are the impacts?

 There are several dangers involved with products produced by counterfeiters.
 First, they aren’t officially inspected by a government agency, so they may not be made up to standard or have defects.
 Such products can cause physical harm to those who use them, maybe even death.

 In addition, the illicit industry impacts the cities in which they operate.
 For example, the “business” owners don’t pay federal, state, or city taxes.
 Also, the products may be made by children or teenagers who work in factories or warehouses that are unfit and unsafe.

 Also, the industry often contributes to and supports organized crime organizations.
 Often, these organizations manufacture, distribute, and sell goods.
 Down the line, the money received is often used for other criminal activities, such as to fund drug trafficking, prostitution, and even terrorist activity.

-The Secret Service has exclusive jurisdiction for investigations involving counterfeiting United States obligations and securities.
+The Secret Service has exclusive jurisdiction for counterfeiting United States obligations and securities investigations.
 This authority to investigate counterfeiting is derived from Title 18 of the United States Code, Section 3056.
 Some of the counterfeited United States obligations and securities commonly dealt with by the Secret Service include:

 - United States currency and coins